-Sub-phase Scope Phase I (FY95-97) Various improvements (complete): Upgrade of BHP minicomputers; Unix-based minicomputer for GIS integration; implementation and enhancement of the Sewerage (F195-97) Analysis and Management System (SAMS) including high-end workstations to incorporate improved hydraulic modeling capabilities, condition information, mapping, and GIS data so that CSO Master Plan and Transport data requirements are met; PC replacements; storage and functionality improvements for TRAC Information Systems (IS) and wastewater flow data; leasing of three replacement minicomputers for administration and finance systems to address capacity and performance issues; implementation of CADD software and related tools including the establishment of a document management system to index thousands of engineering documents maintained by the Records Management Center and technical information centers at CNY and Deer Island; and development of a network plan for Business Systems Plan updates to address industry changes, maintenance/replacement concerns, and functionality needs.
-Phase II Eight elements key to MWRA staff productivity: (1) server consolidation, (2) network (FY97-10) scalability program, (3) database integration program, (4) PBX replacement, (5) records management inventory program, (6) maintenance management, (7) TRAC I/S replacement, and (8) waterworks programming services.
-With the exception of the TRAC I/S replacement currently underway and a Storage Area Network (SAN) to support the new TRAC I/S, new LIMS and other mission-critical applications, this phase is complete.
-The new TRAC I/S is expected to be in production by April 2008 (the CIP includes 3 years of maintenance through FY10) and the first SAN with corresponding server replacements in FY07 and enhanced through FY09.
-MWRA's first SAN will collapse up to 32 minicomputers and servers over a two-year period into one storage pool.
+Sub-phase Scope Phase I Various improvements (complete): Upgrade of BHP minicomputers; Unix-based (FY95-97) minicomputer for GIS integration; implementation and enhancement of the Sewerage Analysis and Management System (SAMS) including high-end workstations to incorporate improved hydraulic modeling capabilities, condition information, mapping, and GIS data so that CSO Master Plan and Transport data requirements are met; PC replacements; storage and functionality improvements for TRAC Information Systems (IS) and wastewater flow data; leasing of three replacement minicomputers for administration and finance systems to address capacity and performance issues; implementation of CADD software and related tools including the establishment of a document management system to index thousands of engineering documents maintained by the Records Management Center and technical information centers at CNY and Deer Island; and development of a network plan for Business Systems Plan updates to address industry changes, maintenance/replacement concerns, and functionality needs.
+Phase II (FY97-10) Eight elements key to MWRA staff productivity: (1) server consolidation, (2) network scalability program, (3) database integration program, (4) PBX replacement, (5) records management inventory program, (6) maintenance management, (7) TRAC I/S replacement, and (8) waterworks programming services.
+With the exception of the TRAC I/S replacement currently underway, new LIMS, a Storage Area Network (SAN) and other mission-critical applications, this phase is complete.
+The new TRAC I/S is expected to be in production by April 2008 (the CIP includes 3 years of maintenance (through FY10) and the first SAN with corresponding server replacements in FY07 and enhanced through FY09.
+MWRA's first SAN will collapse storage for up to 32 minicomputers and servers into one pool over a two-year period.
 The selection of servers is based on the amount of data, costs, and its mission-critical designation.
-Phase III Procurement of new integrated financial, procurement and human resources/payroll (FY99-01) system.
+Phase III (FY99-01) Procurement of new integrated financial, procurement and human resources/payroll system.
 Purchase and installation of a back-up generator for Building 36 in the Charlestown Navy Yard and network project support.
 Complete.
 Phase IV Year 2000 assessment and improvements.
 Complete.
-Phase V Waterworks Operations Management System (OMS): Establishment of a system to (FY01-09) integrate SCADA, water quality, flow, and related data for management reporting and analysis (SCADA incorporation to Process Book is ongoing; data warehouse completion expected in FY09 once the new LIMS is in production).
+Phase V (FY01-09) Waterworks Operations Management System (OMS): Establishment of a system to integrate SCADA, water quality, flow, and related data for management reporting and analysis (SCADA incorporation to Process Book is ongoing; data warehouse completion expected in FY09 once the new LIMS is in production).
 In FY01, the scope was expanded to include replacement of obsolete Open-VMS minicomputers at Deer Island with current servers running Microsoft-NT and also updating OMS software to run on the new platform (expected completion in FY08 based on vendor product-line extensions).
-In FY06, a Harbor Outfall Monitoring Database project was identified and the system is expected to be in production in FY07.
+In FY06, a Harbor Outfall Monitoring Database project was identified and the system is expected to be in production in FY08.
 Laboratory Information Management System: Implementation of software improvements to stay current with industry standards and meet ongoing business needs.
-A competitive bid is expected in FY07.
+A competitive bid was awarded in FY08.
 Geographical Information Management System (GIS): Conversion of GIS from UNIX to NT based on vendor software changes (complete).
 Also, completed recommendations from a TV Inspection Benchmarking Project by purchasing new software to improve data and operational efficiencies.
 New business requirements, including expansion of GeoXH handhelds to collect information on manhole inspections and its incorporation into GIS, are being handled under the CEB.